damachad/42_so_long/README.md

 ## Introduction :rocket:

 This project was developed as part of the 42 school curriculum, focusing on game development in 2D.
 The goal is to create a small game where the player has to collect all the collectibles on a map and then reach the exit.
+The bonus part adds enemies to avoid.
 The game utilizes the MiniLibX library for graphical management, enabling rendering, sprites, animations, and more.

 ## Project Overview :paintbrush: